Travel: A Big Country to Explore

 Likewise, travel between BC and Alberta will open up exciting new vistas without costing you an arm and a leg.
 Planning a low cost trip is a bit more complicated if your starting point is Winnipeg – but even then, you’re just a couple days from Toronto and Niagara Falls.

 The option almost everyone will be able to afford is exploring your own hometown.
 Every city in Canada features some great attractions and enjoyable events.
 It might be a good idea during your first year or two in Canada to explore what’s going on in your own community.
 You can find a small local tour company and sign up for a guided tour of your own hometown.
-Check your local media for special events in your area.
+Check your local media (and check out Western Union’s events guide on page 32) for special events in your area.
 One real advantage to taking a local tour is learning some great destinations to take your own out-of-town guests when they come to visit.

 Any way you do it, exploring your new homeland is a great idea during the summer months.